naveenv92/infectious-disease-sim/README.md

 # Infectious Disease Simulation

-Basic set of classes to try and capture the behavior of the propagation of an infectious disease through a population
+Basic set of classes to try and capture the behavior of the propagation of an infectious disease through a population.

-Files:
+#### Files
-simulation.py
+simulation.py – collection of classes for running simulation
-sampleSimulation.py
+sampleSimulation.py – script to use classes from `simulation` to run a simulation